KankakeeCommunityCollege/recover-newsroom/_posts/2023-01-19-students-invited.md

 "Students in this prestigious position have an advantage when competing for scholarships and employment opportunities," said Maurice Sullivan, KCC coordinator of student life.

-Complete information and application are&nbsp;[available online](https://form.jotform.com/200476436597161).
+Complete information and application are&nbsp;[available online](https://form.jotform.com/200476436597161){: target="_blank" rel="noopener"}.
 Application deadline is 5 p.m. on Friday, February 24.&nbsp;

 Pictured: Morgan Fischer of Kankakee, the 2022-2023 student trustee.